 A flexible personalised package will be discussed to support all students’ needs on enrolment and students will be placed on one of three pathways.

-It is expected that most students will study 3 A Levels and an enrichment subject, continuing with all 3 A Level subjects to the end of Year 13.
+- Pathway 1: Most students will study 3 A Levels and an enrichment subject, continuing with all 3 subjects to the end of Year 13.

-Students who achieve exceptionally well at GCSE may take 4 A Levels and chose an enrichment option continuing with all 4 subjects to the end of Year 13.
+- Pathway 2: Students who achieve exceptionally well at GCSE may take 4 A Levels and choose an enrichment option, continuing with all 4 subjects to the end of Year 13.
 Students beginning with 4 A Levels can drop to 3 A Levels but will not take an AS in the dropped A Level.

 - Pathway 3: A few students will study 2 A Levels from a given range of subjects and at least one enrichment option.
 Students will complete work experience connected with their course in order to enhance their future options and GCSE English or maths as appropriate where a grade 4 has not been achieved.
 A broad-based open course of ‘Future Learn’ will be followed in order to extend study experiences supporting applications for work, university or apprenticeships.
-Students will be expected to continue with both A Levels to the end of Year 13.
+Students will be expected to continue with all courses to the end of Year 13

-3+ A Level study: 5 GCSE grade 5 or above (or equivalent), grade 4 GCSE in English and maths; for each proposed course of study, the minimum requirement for that subject must be met.
-This is usually a grade 6 in the subject at GCSE or associated subject and can be found in the subject specific details on the website.
+3+ A Level study: 5 GCSE grade 5 or above (or equivalent), grade 4 GCSE in English and maths; for each proposed course of study, the minimum entry criteria for each must be met.
+This is usually a grade 6 (grade 7 science) in the subject at GCSE or associated subject.